opengisch/xlsform2qgis/README.md

 ln -s /usr/lib/python3/dist-packages/PyQt5 .venv/lib/python3.12/site-packages/
 ```

-5. OPTIONAL Add the `xlsform2qgis` library system wide in all Python scripts.
+5. OPTIONAL Add the `xlsform2qgis` library system wide in all Python scripts as editable module.
+This will allow developing `xlsform2qgis` in parallel with other projects, such as the [`XLSFormConverter QGIS Plugin`](https://github.com/opengisch/XLSFormConverter/).

 ```
 sudo uv pip install --system --break-system-packages --editable .